-Check with your GP, physiotherapist or rheumatologist before starting any new exercise programme particularly if:
+Check with a health professional before starting a new exercise programme particularly if you :

-- You get chest pain, palpitations (irregular beating of the heart), unexplained breathlessness, dizziness or have lost consiousness
+- Have chest pain, palpitations (irregular beating of the heart), unexplained breathlessness, dizziness or have lost consiousness

-- You are on medication for your heart or blood pressure
+- Are on medication for your heart or blood pressure

 When you are exercising